boenies110/Free-Time/README.md

-# Snake
+# Freetime
-Snake in Java
+1. Snake in Java